ilneill/easiPCF8574/README.md

 ## Example Hardware Build

-Everything I have written has been tested using an Arduino Mini Pro (ATmega168P) development board with an FT232 USB Serial adapter, and and compiled using Arduino IDE v2.3.3.
+Everything I have written has been tested using an Arduino Mini Pro (ATmega168P) development board with an FT232 USB Serial adapter, and compiled using Arduino IDE v2.3.3.

 ![An Arduino Mini Pro (ATmega168P)](images/ArduinoMiniPro.jpg)